louispaulet/groq_funny_stuff/README.md

 Groq AllIn Studio is the flagship experience in this repo: a single React workspace that bundles specialist copilots, structured data labs, image generators, and playful experiments under one navigation shell.
 The live deployment is available at https://groq-allin.thefrenchartist.dev/, and the `all_in` directory is the only production target in this repository.

 ## Architecture
-* The `all_in/` app is a Vite-powered React front end that mounts every page inside a `HashRouter`, `ThemeProvider`, and shared `AppShell`.
+* The `all_in/` app is a Vite-powered React front end that mounts every page inside a `BrowserRouter`, `ThemeProvider`, and shared `AppShell`.
 The shell owns the navbar, footer, theme toggle, and keeps the experience list in sync with `src/config/experiences.js` so new workspaces surface on the overview rather than the top navigation.【F:all_in/src/App.jsx†L1-L199】【F:all_in/src/components/layout/AppShell.jsx†L1-L131】【F:all_in/src/config/experiences.js†L1-L119】
 * Core chat behaviour (conversation history, barcode scanning, cookie persistence, and Groq API calls) is abstracted by `useChatSession`, which normalizes base URLs, injects AllergyFinder context, and calls the shared `/chat` worker endpoint via `callRemoteChat`.
 Structured generations reuse `createRemoteObject` to negotiate `/obj` paths with schema-aware retries.【F:all_in/src/components/chat/useChatSession.js†L22-L360】【F:all_in/src/lib/remoteChat.js†L1-L83】【F:all_in/src/lib/objectApi.js†L1-L128】【F:all_in/src/lib/objectApi.js†L129-L205】
 * The Cloudflare Worker that backs the studio exposes focused routes—`/chat`, `/flavor-finder`, `/news`, `/flux`, `/svg`, `/svg_deluxe`, and `/obj`—letting each experience call the same low-latency services with zero bespoke wiring.【F:all_in/src/pages/AboutPage.jsx†L3-L162】